After 20 years of service in East Africa, GSC has concluded our work

 Food Drying Trainings

 Typical on-farm losses from field to table exceed 50% due to the lack of food preservation knowledge and methods.
 These trainings include alternative low-cost drying structures, education about appropriate drying methods, and sessions on how to reconstitute the dried foods for preparation and use in cooking.

-You will no doubt have a rewarding experience helping increase the food security of families in rural areas, but working in remote villages will also give you the opportunity to truly experience the hospitality of this amazing country and to see parts of Tanzania rarely visited by the average tourist!
+You will no doubt have a rewarding experience helping increase the food security of families in rural and urban areas.
+Working closely with local communities in remote villages will also give you the opportunity to truly experience the hospitality of this amazing country and to see parts of Tanzania rarely visited by the average tourist!